benswinney/AWS-SAA-C02-Course/README.md

   - T-put optimized HDD (st1)
     - maximum t-put for logs or media storage
   - Cold HDD (sc1)
+- Can be used with RAID (if supported by the OS)

 #### 1.6.5.1.
 General Purpose SSD (gp2)